 BC government advisors tell the Minister of Justice and Attorney General, Shirley Bond "the matter you have raised has been dealt with".

-For raising concerns about the real methods used to create population numbers in a grievance to the Deputy Minister, and prior to a reply from the Deputy Minister, the Population Analyst was dismissed for insubordination and just cause.
+For raising concerns about the real methods used to create population numbers in a grievance to the Deputy Minister, and prior to a reply from the Deputy Minister, I, BC Stats' Population Analyst, was dismissed for insubordination and just cause.
 Requests for the disclosure to be allowed to continue were denied by the Ministry of Labour and Citizen's Services.
 That is how "the matter you have raised has been dealt with".

 Read the letter from the Minister of Justice and Attorney General, Shirley Bond